rohitkesharwani9/pdf-converter/server/README.md

 ### For Docker Users 🐳

-If you're using Docker to run the server, add this to your Dockerfile:
+If you're using Docker to run the app, add this to your Dockerfile:

 **For Ubuntu/Debian based images:**
 ```dockerfile